alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 {% endhighlight %}

 _The example above creates a 4096bit key for added security.
 However, some certificate authorities might ask you to use a 2048bit key instead.
-You can replace 'rsa:4096' with 'rsa:2048' above to lower the requested key size._
+You can replace 'rsa:4096' with 'rsa:2048' above to lower the decrease key size._

 This creates two files for you, example.key or your private key, and example.csr which is your CSR.
 You'll upload the contents of example.csr to your certificate authority (CA) and they'll provide you certificate files.
 Keep your